Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Tackling the Effect

 Algorithm~\ref{alg:inc_power_cap} calculates the delta to increase the power cap on each GPU.
 It takes in the lead value vector from Algorithm~\ref{alg:lead_value}, a user-defined max increase value of the power cap to avoid over tuning, and the largest lead value across iterations.
 The final power cap increase vector of a GPU is proportional to its relative lead values within the current sampled iteration (line~\ref{alg:cur_lead}) and across all past sampled iterations (line ~\ref{alg:past_lead}), which are meant to tune each GPU power separately and ensure the power cap increases are gradually lowered.

 Algorithm~\ref{alg:adj_power_cap} further tunes the GPU power caps by considering the node-level power cap.
-It first increases GPU power caps based on the output GPU power caps from Algorithm~\ref{alg:inc_power_cap} (line~\ref{alg:output_power_inc}) and update the total node power (line~\ref{alg:total_node_pow}).
-Then we assume the node-level power increase is uniformly allocated to each GPU and obtain the per-GPU maximum power cap delta (line~\ref{alg:ceil}), which is further adjusted by the GPU TDP to get the actual power cap delta (line~\ref{alg:tdp_power_cap}).
+It first increases GPU power caps based on the returned GPU power caps from Algorithm~\ref{alg:inc_power_cap} (line~\ref{alg:output_power_inc}) and updates the total node power (line~\ref{alg:total_node_pow}).
+Then, we assume the node-level power increase is uniformly allocated to each GPU and obtain the per-GPU maximum power cap delta (line~\ref{alg:ceil}), which is further adjusted by the GPU TDP to get the actual power cap delta (line~\ref{alg:tdp_power_cap}).
 Finally, all GPUs will tune their power cap by the same delta (line~\ref{alg:final_power_cap}).
-The output of Algorithm~\ref{alg:inc_power_cap} is the final new power cap of each GPU, and the system simply takes it and set the power cap accordingly.
+The output of Algorithm~\ref{alg:inc_power_cap} is the final new power cap of each GPU, and the system sets the power caps accordingly.